TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 A potential TikTok ban in the US is highly significant.
 The social video app has risen to rival Instagram in terms of popularity.

-There are 146 million American accounts on TikTok.
-The gap to Instagram (179.9 million) has widened in recent months, but still equates to more than half of the US adult population — although not every individual account is necessarily a unique user.
+There are 153 million American accounts on TikTok.
+That's slightly less than Instagram (181.75 million), but still equates to more than half of the US adult population — although not every individual account is necessarily a unique user.

 And TikTok users are highly engaged when compared to social media users more generally.